GRESB/api-docs/source/includes/_protocol.md

 ## Endpoints

 The API is versioned.
-With the introduction of portfolio-level endpoints, the current application uses both the **v0** and **v1**.
+With the introduction of portfolio-level endpoints, the current application uses both **v0** and **v1**.
 This means the base URLs are:

-- Testing Sandbox: <https://api-sandbox.gresb.com/api/v0> for portfolio-level, and <https://api-sandbox.gresb.com/api/v1> for asset-level API endpoints.
+- Testing Sandbox: <https://demo-api.gresb.com/api/v0> for portfolio-level, and <https://demo-api.gresb.com/api/v1> for asset-level API endpoints.
+Please be aware that any UI functionalities (i.e. login) are hosted on <https://demo-portal.gresb.com>.
 - Production: <https://api.gresb.com/api/v0> for portfolio-level, and <https://api.gresb.com/api/v1> for asset-level API endpoints.
 Please be aware that any UI functionalities (i.e. login) are hosted on <https://portal.gresb.com>.

 The following paths/endpoints are available: